qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

   * touches
   * overlaps
   * within
-  * crossed
+  * crosses

 ``Fields to add`` (optional) [tablefield]
   Select the specific fields you want to add.
 By default all the fields are added

 ``Join type`` [combobox]
   Choose the type of the final joined layer.
-If you want you can create one feature for each located feature or you can take the attributes of only the first feature located
+You can choose between:

+  * Create separate feature for each located features (one-to-many)
+  * Take attributes of the first located feature only (one-to-one)

 ``Discard records which could not be joined`` [boolean] Check if you don't want to add the features that cannot be joined

+``Joined field prefix`` (optional) [text] |32|
+  Add a prefix to joined fields in order to easily identify them and avoid field name collision.

 Outputs
 .......